-The PartialTimestamp MAY also support the following four operations: "get field modifier," "set field modifier," "add to field," and "roll field."
+The PartialTimestamp MAY also support the following four operations: '%get' field modifier, '+%set' field modifier, '+%add' to field, '+%roll' field.
 If possible, these operations SHOULD leverage structure already present in the native language date/time representation.
-The "get field modifier" operation MUST return any additional modifiers set for the given field.
+The '%get' field modifier+operation MUST return any additional modifiers set for the given field.
 An additional modifier is added to the field's value after it has been resolved to a specific time.
-The "set field modifier" operation MUST set the additional modifiers for the given field.
-The "add to field" operation MUST add a given value to the given field.
+The '%set' field modifier+operation MUST set the additional modifiers for the given field.
+The '%add' to field+operation MUST add a given value to the given field.
 If supported by the native date/time representation, this operation SHOULD attempt to resolve out of range field values that may result from the operation.
-For example, adding "1" to the date of a PartialTimestamp instance which is set to January 31st SHOULD result in the PartialTimestamp being set to February 1st.
-If this operation is supported, the "get field modifier" and "set field modifier" operations MUST also be supported.
-The "roll field" operation is similar to the "add to field" operation, except that the operation cannot modify a field of a higher order than the given field.
+For example, adding '%a+' to the date of a PartialTimestamp instance which is set to January 31st SHOULD result in the PartialTimestamp being set to February 1st.
+If this operation is supported, the '%get' field modifier+and '%set' field modifier+operations MUST also be supported.
+The '%roll' field+operation is similar to the '%add' to field+operation, except that the operation cannot modify a field of a higher order than the given field.
 Such modifications are simply lost.
-For example, adding "1" to the date of a PartialTimestamp which is set to January 31st SHOULD result in the PartialTimestamp being set to January 1st.
+For example, adding '%a+' to the date of a PartialTimestamp which is set to January 31st SHOULD result in the PartialTimestamp being set to January 1st.

 The PartialTimestamp MUST also support a notion of unset fields.
 A special value is assigned to all fields which have not been explicitly set.
 This special value MUST be of the same type as the date/time properties and MAY be the maximum value for that data type.
 Language bindings are free to define convenience functions in addition to the functionalities described here.